szczyglis-dev/py-gpt/docs/source/plugins.rst

 - ``Docker volumes`` *docker_volumes*

 Host-to-container volume mappings.
-The stock configuration maps the PyGPT workdir to ``/data``.
+The stock configuration maps the active conversation's runtime ``data`` workdir to ``/data``.
+If a project uses a custom data workdir, the Docker mapping is updated at runtime for that project.
+The application's base workdir and its non-data directories are not remapped.

 - ``Docker ports`` *docker_ports*